ronnyml/snowplow-wiki/events-and-contexts/Events-and-Contexts.md

 - What data is captured when the event occurs, that represents the event.
 This is a data schema for the event
 - Details on how the relevant Snowplow tracker has been setup to pass the event data into Snowplow

+When it comes to actual implementation of *event dictionaries* we prefer to call it a **schema registry**.

+> **Schema Registry** provides a serving layer for your metadata.
+It provides a RESTful interface for storing and retrieving schemas.
+It stores a versioned history of all schemas and allows evolution of schemas.

 When an **event** occurs, it generally involves a number of **entities**, and takes place in a particular setting.
 Those entities we call **contexts**.

 > A **context** is the group of entities associated with or describing the setting in which an **event** has taken place.